Remotionco/CoreAudioVoiceTest/Readme.md

 ## Primary issues:
 1) `kAudioUnitSubType_VoiceProcessingIO` does not lead to "Mic Mode" getting enabled (see scenario 1) with built-in input/output
 2) `kAudioUnitSubType_HALOutput` leads to errors once `AudioUnit` is started (see scenario 2) with AirPods

-3) See Scenario 3 for results with wired headphones
+(See Scenario 3 for results with wired headphones)

-The first two scenarios (built-in MacBook speakers/mic & AirPods Pro) are the most relevant
+I've tried to shorten the code as much as possible, but CoreAudio requires a reasonable amount of boilerplate.

 ## Instructions: